The One – Act 1: Scene 1

 - While the strobe and the Aum accelerate, enter Happy and Sad from either side of stage.
 Sufi Dancing: clockwise if left, anti-clockwise if right.

 - They slow down and sprinkle their respective confetti’s on the ground, still skipping and dancing/tai-chi movements/mock combat with each other in bliss.
-Littering center stage with black and white confetti’s.
+Littering centre stage with black and white confetti’s.

 - Happy and Sad facing each other with Mirror/Screen platform in between.
 Throwing confetti on the raised platform in front of the Mirror/Screen as they kneel.